top of page

 I loath fascists & narcissists and all those with power who abuse it or look the other way.

-I think life is weird, strange, and sometimes scary, but I do love it.
-I don't feel the need to understand the mystery of it all.
+I think life is weird, strange, and sometimes scary, but I love it.
+I don't share in the desire to understand the mystery of it all.
 People who offer certainty and claim to have all the answers scare me.

 The world is my home.
-You are family.
+You, are all my family.

 bottom of page